-The Japanese Council of the University of Pittsburgh is excited to announce the first biannual University of Pittsburgh Japan Documentary Film Award.
+The Japan Council of the University of Pittsburgh and SCREENSHOT: Asia are excited to announce the third biennial University of Pittsburgh Japan Documentary Film Award.
 Inspired by the work of Soda Kazuhiro, the award celebrates contemporary films that explore Japanese culture in Japan and around the world.
 Films should focus on the geographic region of Japan, although topics could include contemporary or historical cultural or social phenomena, practices, or events.
 The award is available to films 45 minutes or longer, from all countries, and in all languages.
 One film will be selected as the winning entry and screened as part of a larger event.

 The filmmaker of the winning documentary will receive a cash award of $5000 plus roundtrip airfare and hotel for the event, scheduled for September 2022.
 The selected film will be screened as part of a larger event at the University of Pittsburgh.